sulu/sulu-docs/book/templates.rst

 --------------

 Similar to sections, content blocks contain a list of fields.
-In content blocks, however, the content managers themselves can add fields of different types and order them as they want:
+In content blocks, however, the content managers themselves can add blocks of different types and order them as they want:

 .. figure:: ../img/templates-content-blocks.png

 Content blocks are defined with the ``<block>`` element.
 Like properties, they have a name that is used to access their content in Twig.
-The label of the content block is -- you guessed it -- set in the ``<meta>`` element:
+The label of the content block is set in the ``<meta>`` element:

 .. code-block:: xml